-26 EIA, ANNUAL ENERGY OUTLOOK 2023, Administrator's Forward (Mar.
-16, 2023), ramp rates compared to faster ramping resources, such as natural gas units and storage, and analyses have found that some coal units will not show up for a capacity or energy need within the operating day if they are not committed in advance.28 This makes coal units poorly suited to provide the flexibility needed to manage the needs of a grid increasingly composed of intermittent renewables.29 Furthermore, the 41 year-old average age of a coal unit in the United States as of 2022 is concerning.30 As this machinery continues to age, the cost of maintenance goes up and units become more prone to mechanical failure, leading to unforced outages that are difficult to predict and can prevent units from coming online or functioning as expected.31 Lastly, events like the Great Texas Freeze illustrate that coal cannot always be counted on in critical conditions such as extreme weather events.
-During the infamous blackouts in February of 2021, almost half of Texas's coal fleet tripped offline.32
+24. Nor should retiring coal generation be viewed through an oversimplified lens as a reduction in grid reliability.
+Rather, it should be viewed as a transition away from older and increasingly less reliable units poorly suited to meet the needs of the modern grid.
+Coal plants have relatively slow ramp rates compared to faster ramping resources, such as natural gas units and storage, and analyses have found that some coal units will not show up for a capacity or energy need within the operating day if they are not committed in advance.32 This makes coal units poorly suited to provide the flexibility needed to manage the needs of a grid increasingly composed of intermittent renewables.33 Furthermore, the 41 year-old average age of a coal unit in the United States as of 2022 is concerning.34 As this machinery continues to age, the cost of maintenance goes up and units become more prone to mechanical failure, leading to